richgong/history-by-date/README.md

-# history-by-day
+# history-by-date

-A Chrome extension that lets you browse your history by day, instead of infinite scroll.
+A Chrome extension that lets you browse your history by date, instead of infinite scroll.

 ## Why?